3D printing is having a big effect on many industries around the world, and the construction industry is no exception.

 Called the PassiveDom House, this house was designed to be as sustainable and energy-efficient as possible.
 They run entirely on solar power and can even generate their water from the moisture in the air with an optional add-on.

 It is created using a large 3D printer in a factory in Nevada and could be a game-changer for small housing in the future.

 3. This Italian 3D-printed house is tiny but full of potential

 An Italian 3D-printing company called WASP are building tiny houses to showcase the abilities of their revolutionary Crane WASP printer.
 This modular 3D printer can create homes in a variety of formats and sizes very rapidly indeed.

 These new 3D printed houses, called Gaia, are 30-meter square dwellings with a 3D printed outer shell and internal timber beams supporting each unit's timber roof.
 The above example was printed in situ in Massa Lombardo which is a town in the Italian region of Emilia-Romagna in October of 2018.

 4. These 3D printed houses look like something from an alien world

-Developed by the Eindhoven University of Technology and Houben/Van Mierlo Architects, these 3D printed houses look like something you'd find on an alien world.
+Developed through the collaboration of the Eindhoven University of Technology and Houben/Van Mierlo Architects, these 3D printed houses look like something you'd find on an alien world.
 They hope to produce a few units in the future so they can be rented out at a reasonable price in the future.